-Mobile phones play an active role for my participants, while they are interesting and important.
-The use of them can still generate a lot of hate, when questioning MP1 further he also noted that the disclosure of the phone as a problem along with poor reception, and a 'pain to text'.
+Mobile phones play an active role for the participants, while they are interesting and important.
+The use of them can still generate hatred, when questioning MP1 further he also noted that the disclosure of the phone as a problem along with poor reception, and a 'pain to text'.

-One interesting note was from part of the rapid ethnography data.
-This photo captures the role of mobile technology in an under designed for context.
-The two users are both presumably illegally recording the gig, they are also compelled to take an active view to watch the show though the screen.
+An interesting note from the rapid ethnography data is a photo capturing the role of mobile technology in an under designed for context.
+The two users are both presumably illegally recording the gig; they are also compelled to take an active view to watch the show though the screen.
 This creates a ridged arm position that breaks up the dynamic of the gig.
 Presumably this recording will be showed at later date which will bring ideo-pleasure and physco-pleasure of the remembering of the 'live' musical experience.